commsor/titanoboa/README.md

 then run the start script:

-     ./start.sh
+     ./start

 In your console you should see bunch of log messages and ultimately you will see

      INFO [main] - Started @3238ms

 which means the server started successfully.
-By default the server and will start on port 3000.
+By default the server will start on port 3000.

 Congratulations!
-You have just started your titanoboa server!
+You have just built & started your titanoboa server!

 If you included GUI you can go ahead and try to create a [sample workflow](https://github.com/mikub/titanoboa/wiki/Getting-Started-with-GUI).